apudiu/server-backup/README.md

 ### What

 This is a utility to perform websites backup from remote servers.
 But this can be used to backup any file/ directory from any machine.
 Assuming you've right permissions to do that over SSH.

 ### Why

 Just for internal use-case.
 We've (in my work) lots of websites in lots of servers.
 I'm responsible to keep backups of those as per requirement.
 Unfortunately we've no dev-ops person for that.
 <br >
 So I've written this utility which will do automated backups of those websites.
 If anybody are in similar situation can use this tool :)

 ### How

 1. Download appropriate binary from **Releases**. for ex: `server-backup-linux-amd64` (calling it `bin`)
 2. Execute `bin gen` to generate sample configuration.
-3. Customize parameters in `./config/servers.yml` & `./config/[server-ip]/project.yml` with your data
+3. Customize parameters in `./config/servers.yml` & `./config/[server-ip]/[project-name].yml` with your data
 4. Run backup by executing `./bin`

 #4 can be added in cron for automated execution.
-So you can trigger automatic backups at your defined interval.
+So this can trigger automatic backups at desired intervals.

 ### Features

-1. Backups project files as zip
+1. Backup project files as zip
 2. Can specify ignore list in the zip
-3. Export database (currently only MySQL/ MariaDB is supported) as zip
+3. Export database (currently MySQL/ MariaDB is supported) as zip
 4. Transfer files & DB backup zip in local
 5. Upload this in S3
-6. Keep only specified backups of each project (website) from each server
+6. Keep specified number of backups for each project (website) from each server
-7. Project backup logs are included in backup folder (including S3)
+7. Project backup logs are included in backup directory (uploaded in S3 too)
 8. There's `[backup-dir]/run.log` where a log summery is available (this is not available in S3)

 #### Config parameters `./config/servers.yml`
-*This file can contain config for many server.
-Following is for one server*
+The configuration works like this.
+First you define a server and list which directories should be backed up. <br> *This file can contain config for multiple servers.
+Following is example for one server*
 <table>
     <thead>
     <tr>